The German Imperative [How to Give Orders & Requests]

 What is the German Imperative?

-When it comes to forming the German imperative, we firstly need to decide which personal pronoun to use.
+When it comes to forming the imperative, we firstly need to decide which personal pronoun to use.
 This depends on who we are talking to, so let’s establish that first:

 - du = you (informal singular)